dasaep/ChangeCXStorefront/README.md

 This repository is to connect shopify ecommerce with vuestorefront

 # How to start?
-1)Configure packages/theme/nuxt.config.js to establish the connection to your Shopify store.
+1) Configure packages/theme/nuxt.config.js to establish the connection to your Shopify store.
  *domain: 'yourdomain.myshopify.com',
  *storefrontAccessToken: 'your shopify store access token'

 2) Install all required dependencies: yarn install or yarn